Standing up to a bully may be the hardest and most frightening thing a child will ever do.

 Barack Obama shows kids every day that rising above mean kids with small minds can lead to beautiful things.
 If he’d stayed at home from school, who knows what would have become of Mr. Obama?

 As it happens, Barack graduated from Harvard Law School at the top of his class, worked in the slums of Chicago as an advocate and organizer, and became a US Senator and, twice, the President of the United States.

 Rihanna is one of the world’s most popular and wealthiest singers and an activist in preventing bullying of girls.

 Robyn Rihanna Fenty was born on the Caribbean island of Barbados.
 The other children in Bridgetown teased her about her lighter skin color and her womanly shape.

 They used any body-shaming teasing that provoked hurt feelings and tears.
 She was often called ‘too white’ or ‘not black enough.’

 “I didn’t understand.
 I just knew I saw people of all different shades, and I was light.
 Now I’m in a much bigger world.”

-Funny, but the very things girls teased about have held her in good stead since her music has sold 250 million records worldwide, and she is the wealthiest musician, who’s a girl, with an estimated value of $600 million.
+Curiously, the very things girls teased her about have held her in good stead since she has sold 250 million records worldwide and is the wealthiest girl musician, with an estimated value of $600 million.

 #8 Tom Cruise

-Tom is one of Hollywood’s most popular actors for the past 30 years.
+Tom has been one of Hollywood’s most popular actors for the past 30 years.